pmelchior/usrp-sciprog/discussion.md

     * `screen` program!  look it up.
     * `tramp` in emacs-- allows you to edit files remotely even without (explicitly) logging on to remote machine.
     * `history-search-backward`: let's you search through previously typed commands at the prompt level
+    * change the `PS1` environment variable to make your shell prompt look different